Trail Running - San Romerio

 San Romerio

-A climb through the woods leads to the highlight of the tour: Alpe San Romerio at 1,800 meters above sea level, with its Romanesque church on a rocky promontory.
-After a stop at the San Romerio Refuge, a steep descent of 800 meters above sea level to Lake Poschiavo follows.
+A climb through the forest leads to the highlight of the tour: the Alpe San Romerio at 1,800 meters altitude, with its Romanesque chapel on a rocky promontory.
+After a stop at the San Romerio Refuge, there follows a steep descent of 800 meters in altitude down to Lake Poschiavo.

 Technique /6